 The court may be required to provide interpreters at no cost for court users, including litigants, victims, and witnesses who do not speak English as their primary language and who have a limited ability to read, speak, write or understand English.
-If you believe you have not been provided effective language assistance for any court or probation proceeding or other service provided by the court, please complete this form and return it to: 415 East Spring Street, P.O.
+If you believe you have not been provided effective language assistance for any court or probation proceeding or other service provided by any court in Mohave County, please complete this form and file it with the clerk's office or return it to: 415 East Spring Street, P.O.
 Box 7000 Kingman, AZ 86402